Greece Foodies

 Honey in Ancient Greece

 In fact, Aristotle’s writings on animal stories reveal to a great extent the importance of honey.
-Bee society can be a model for the design, structure, and hierarchy of an ideal state, with the great Greek philosopher proceeding to make glass flock in order to find out how the bees work and live.
+Bee society can be a model for an ideal state’s design, structure, and hierarchy, with the great Greek philosopher proceeding to make a glass flock to find out how the bees work and live.

-Τhe history of honey in Greek gastronomy is obvious through the Iliad and Odyssey and other great works of ancient Greeks.
-Actually, a number of ancient gastronomical treats with honey emerge.
-From the “mitotos”, a pie with cheese, oil, honey, and garlic, to “melikraton”, milk and honey alloy, and the very well-known “loukoumades”, pancakes fried in oil and covered with honey.
+The history of honey in Greek gastronomy is evident through the Iliad, Odyssey, and other great works of ancient Greeks.
+Several ancient gastronomical treats with honey emerge.
+From the “mitotos,” a pie with cheese, oil, honey, and garlic, to “melikraton”, a milk and honey alloy, and the very well-known “loukoumades”, pancakes fried in oil and covered with honey.
 This sweet golden liquid was one of the basic ingredients of nutrition for the ancient Greeks.

 naxos local honey | GreeceFoodies